dangoslen/dangoslen-me-site/content/blog/getting-stuff-done.md

 It may take a while for some teams to feel comfortable asking for help like this.

-Sadly, Our industry has become much more focused on individual than team accomplishments.
+Sadly, our industry has become much more focused on individual than team accomplishments.
 This focus can leave many engineers afraid to accept help when offered and even more afraid to ask for it.

 The best action here is to focus on [building trust](https://dangoslen.me/blog/lets-talk-about-trust/) within your team.
 Don't get angry or upset when your offers are denied or ignored.
 And don't ignore offers from your team to help you!
 You have to change the team's culture, which happens through trusting relationships.